Laidley, Queensland: Sport and recreation

 The Laidley Sports and Recreation Reserve is located between Ambrose Street (north) and Edward Street (south).
 It is the main sporting precinct in Laidley and sports homed at the facility include netball, soccer, rugby league, touch football, little athletics, a gymnasium and walking.

 Swimming facilities: Dal Ryan War Memorial Pool, 44 John Street, Laidley.
 One pool is 25m long with six lanes, the other pool is for children.
 Barbecue facilities and a kiosk are on-site.

-Laidley Bowling Club, 73 John Street.
-Coaching is available and the clubhouse can be booked for functions.

 The Laidley Golf Club is a public twelve hole course adjacent to Lake Dyer, two kilometres from the township of Laidley on Wehlow Road off Gatton-Laidley Road.
 Established in 1951 at its present site, the original nine holes were designed by Ross Watson.
 A further three holes were designed by David Burrup in 2003.
 The competition course has thirteen different tees for the eighteen holes while the Social Course has fifteen different tees for the eighteen holes.

 Lake Dyer Caravan & Camping Ground is situated on the shore of Lake Dyer between the villages of Laidley and Forest Hill.
 The lake is directly accessible from the caravan park and open to the public for recreational use.

 Education

-Laidley District State School is a government primary (Early Childhood-6) school for boys and girls at 232 Patrick Street (27.6236°S 152.3953°E).
+Laidley District State School is a government primary (Early Childhood–6) school for boys and girls at 232 Patrick Street (27.6236°S 152.3953°E).
 In 2017, the school had an enrolment of 375 students with 27 teachers and 20 non-teaching staff (14 full-time equivalent).
 In 2018, the school had an enrolment of 379 students with 30 teachers (28 full-time equivalent) and 22 non-teaching staff (15 full-time equivalent).
 It includes a special education program.